LunaticLegacy/rv-sp-test-mod/README.md

 ![alt text](image/image.png)

-## How To Build：
+## How To Build:
 Download the rv-sp-test-mod repository enter this directory:

         git clone https://github.com/AII-SDU/rv-sp-test-mod.git
         cd rv-sp-test-mod

-Run build_rvsp.sh，starting to build components you need：
+Run build_rvsp.sh,starting to build components you need

         . build_rvsp.sh

-There are 8 choices in this script：
+There are 8 choices in this script:

 1) Clone edk2 and edk2-platform